The Commonplace

 0.14

 Returns to AI and digital investments are heterogeneous across firms and industries, implying adoption barriers and varied productivity impacts.
-Firm Productivity mixed medium heterogeneity in productivity returns to digital/AI investments by firm/industry
+Firm Productivity mixed heterogeneity in productivity returns to digital/AI investments by firm/industry

 n=145